 One point I think is important to make, and something that I've discovered in the ten plus years that I've been involved in platforms, and specifically Elevate, is that adviser businesses are very much like people.
 They're all individual, with their own preferences, biases and beliefs.
 So, while at a macro level, the similarities between adviser businesses are overwhelming, the more we get into the details, the more unique they become.

 Adviser businesses are very much like people.
 They're all individual, with their own preferences, biases and beliefs"

 So I think when advisers are looking to use a platform, whether they plan to use it on an occasional basis or fully adopt and integrate it into their business, that it's important to make sure the platform specifics align with what the adviser is trying to achieve for his or her clients.
 It's important that there be compatibility between the adviser and the platform provider and shared organisational values, so everyone is working together to support delivery of excellent outcomes for clients.

 I propose not to give any specific answers to these questions.
 But if you'd like to know more about why I believe Elevate is a brilliant proposition and how Elevate is helping a large number of adviser businesses to meet the needs of their clients, please take a look at our website or make contact with your account manager who will be very happy to answer your own questions, whether or not they fit into the categories I've shared here.

-To learn more about what Elevate offers, and how it can help you to fulfil your business goals and help support your proposition, please visit our Elevate website.
+To learn more about what Elevate offers, and how it can help you to fulfil your business goals and help support your proposition, please visit our Elevate page.

 The value of investments can go down as well as up and could be worth less than originally invested.